vicw0ng-hk/STA-20-2/code-server.md

 Note that not all extensions will work.
 Some of them require certain packages to be installed on the server and since you don't have root privileges that's not possible.

 Still a large number of extensions will work.
 For example, [Code Runner](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner) will help you compile and run code.
 Just remember to go to the extension's settings and add arguments `-pedantic-errors -std=c++11` after `g++` in `code-runner.executorMap`'s `cpp` entry.
+And in order to interact with running programs, enable `Run in Terminal` option to facilitate terminal input.

 ### Update